mc-nya/BILEVEL_LONG_TAIL/data_augmentation/FasterADA/README.md

-# Faster AutoAugment (For this project, this readme is different from original author)
+# Faster AutoAugment (For this project, this readme is different from original author, although the orginial is reimplement version)

 This is the official *re*implementation of FasterAutoAugment ([hataya2020a](https://arxiv.org/abs/1911.06987).)